Anatomical Sciences and Neurobiology (PhD)

 Research Proposal

 The Research Proposal should be defended in the semester following successful completion of the Qualifying Exam but not later than the Fall semester of Year Four.
 Prior to writing the Research Proposal, the student will develop an outline of the proposed experiments in coordination with their Mentor and then present this outline to their committee.
 It is at this point, prior to writing the Research Proposal that the committee should recommend any changes in the research plan; for example, the number of experiments, reducing the difficulty of experiments or introducing experiments that may be more appropriate for addressing the research question.
-Once the committee is satisfied with the proposed experiments, the student will write a Research Proposal in the format of the Research Strategy Section of a National Institutes of Health Predoctoral National Research Service Award (F31) application (or similar applications to other appropriate funding agencies such as the National Science Foundation).
+Once the committee is satisfied with the proposed experiments, the student will write a Research Proposal in the format of the Research Strategy Section of a National Institutes of Health Predoctoral National Research Service Award (F31) application.

 Upon successful completion of the research proposal, the student will distribute a copy to each committee member, who will have two weeks to read the proposal.
 Students must consider this two-week reading period when preparing the document and scheduling the exam.
 The proposal defense will be chaired by the student's advisor, the exam will begin with an oral presentation, open to the public, in which the student will present an overview (approximately 40 minutes) of the research plan.
 The presentation will be followed by an oral defense to assess the student's readiness to conduct the proposed research and their knowledge of background information relevant to the proposed research.
 Non-committee members in the audience will have an opportunity to ask questions first.
 The general audience will then be dismissed and the student will defend his/her proposal before the committee.
 Success or failure will be determined by majority vote of the committee.
 A student who fails to successfully defend their research proposal will have two months to remediate.
 Failure on the second attempt will result in dismissal from the program.